njb2163/quest-friender/README.txt

 ----------------------------------------------------------------

 Step 5.
-However, for now, run the following in terminal:
+However, for now, please run the following in the terminal:

 6. cd frontend
 7. npm install